A practical, lifestyle perspective on second-home ownership in southern Spain

 While the spotlight often falls on saturated and speculative markets in Spain such as Barcelona or Mallorca, the lasting value and authentic connection to place are found in Andalusia’s vast interior and its lesser-known coastlines.
 The south offers not only a more sensible property economy, but also a way of life that extends well beyond a holiday season.

-Understanding Co-Ownership:
+Understanding Co-ownership:

 Real Property, Not Calendar Time